antmendoza/temporal-python-workshop/README.md

 ## [system_patch_workflow_v1.py](src/workflow/system_patch_workflow_v1.py)
 This file contains the basic implementation as a set of activities to be executed in the workflow.

+For the sake of simplicity, some activity executions are skipped.
+There is a comment in the code that indicates it.

 Open the file and review the implementation.

 Every step defined in the file [System_Patching.md](./src/workflow/System_Patching.md) is defined as an activity,